KetanML/ketanML/README.md

 # 👋 Hi, I'm Ketan Chaudhary!

 ### 🚀 About Me
-I'm a **Software Engineer** passionate about AI, deep learning, and backend development.
+I'm a **Software Engineer** passionate about AI, ML, and Backend Development.
 Currently pursuing my Master's in Software Engineering at Carnegie Mellon University, I enjoy tackling challenging problems at the intersection of AI and production systems.

 - 🔭 Currently working on: Full-stack machine learning applications and product information management systems.
 - 🌱 Learning: Go, microservices, cloud-native development.